Finitely Dependent Insertion Processes: Introduction

 for some $W\subset [q]^n\setminus \{(i,\ldots,i)\colon i\in [q]\}$.
 The {\bf de Bruijn graph} \cite{MR0018142} associated to $S$ has vertex set $W$ and edge set

-\begin{samepage} \begin{thm} Consider a loopless shift of finite type for which the insertion algorithm associated to its de Bruijn graph is consistent. \begin{enumerate} \item There is an associated insertion process taking values in $[q]^{\m Z}$ that is almost surely contained in the shift of finite type. \item The associated insertion process is not finitely dependent. \end{enumerate} \end{thm} \end{samepage}
+\begin{samepage} \begin{thm} Consider a loopless shift of finite type with de Bruijn graph $G$.
+Suppose that $G$ has property (EC).
+Then the insertion process associated to $G$ extends to a process supported on the shift of finite type.
+Moreover this process is not finitely dependent. \end{thm} \end{samepage}

 When $n=2$, shifts of finite type correspond to edge sets of directed graphs.
-In analogy with \cref{thm:main,thm:second,thm:third}, one might expect $K_3$ and $K_4$ to appear in \cref{thm:shiftFinite}; the intuitive reason this does not occur is that \cref{thm:main,thm:second,thm:third} correspond to vertex insertion algorithms, whereas \cref{thm:shiftFinite} corresponds to edge insertion.
+In analogy with \cref{thm:main,thm:second,thm:third}, one might expect $K_3$ and $K_4$ to appear in \cref{thm:shiftFinite}.
+The reason this is not the case is that \cref{thm:main,thm:second,thm:third} pertain to insertion processes on the vertex set, whereas \cref{thm:shiftFinite} corresponds to insertion processes on the edge set.